 The NDIS will provide about 460,000 Australians under the age of 65 with a permanent and significant disability with the reasonable and necessary supports they need to live an ordinary life.

-The scheme aims to support people with disability to build skills and capability so they can participate in the community and employment.
+The scheme aims to support people with disabilities to build skills and capability so they can participate in the community and employment.

 The NDIS helps people with disability to: